How to use the Gemini API in Python

 print(response.text)

-• This context allows the model to understand follow-up questions, like asking which library is "best for beginners" based on the list it just provided.
+This allows the model to understand follow-up questions, like asking which library is "best for beginners" based on the previously provided list.

 Automated content analysis and summarization